dougeby/IntuneDocs/intune/device-restrictions-windows-10.md

 - **Message when opening sites in Internet Explorer**: Use this setting to configure Microsoft Edge to show a notification before a site opens in Internet Explorer 11.
 Your options:
   - **Don't show message**: The OS default behavior is used, which may not show a message.
   - **Show message that site is opened in Internet Explorer 11**: Show the message when opening sites in IE. Sites open in IE.
-  - **Show message with option to open sites in Microsoft Edge**: Show the message when opening sites in Edge.
+  - **Show message with option to open sites in Microsoft Edge**: Show the message when opening sites in Microsoft Edge.
 The message includes a **Keep going in Microsoft Edge** link so users can choose Microsoft Edge instead of IE.

   > [!IMPORTANT]
   > This setting requires you to use the **Enterprise mode site list location** setting, the **Send intranet traffic to Internet Explorer** setting, or both settings.